wikid24/ffxiv_mmd_tools_helper/README.md

 Or you can use a combination of all three.

-In this example we will to delete the **horizontal joints** that are connecting the rigid bodies together.
+In this example we delete the **horizontal joints** that are connecting the rigid bodies together.

-Note: Whenever you need to change __anything__ related to adding or removing bones/rigid bodies/joints, **make sure Physics is turn OFF** in MMD Tools (or use this shortcut), otherwise you risk breaking your model:
+Note: Whenever you need to change __anything__ related to adding or removing bones/rigid bodies/joints, **make sure Physics is turned OFF** in MMD Tools (or use this shortcut), otherwise you risk breaking your model:

 ![image](https://user-images.githubusercontent.com/19479648/225162913-e236ad64-3375-486b-8853-9dec7c2b8569.png)